NYU-LARX/larx-lab-manual/docs/_pages/installation.md

 Software with the following features can be installed globally:
 - commonly used;
-- well maintained, usually from Linux repo or software store;
+- well maintained by organizations, usually from Linux repo or software store;
 - open source without personal licence.

-For example, web browsers, code editors, and infrastructure software like C/C++ compliers.
+For example, web browsers, code editors, and infrastructure software like C/C++ compliers and drivers.

-Large software goes to `/opt/`, monolithic, like google other software goes to `/usr/`, convention
+**Note:** It is important to know that all software does not need `sudo` privilege to execute.
+Therefore, there is no need to perform system-level installation to install every software.
+In fact, it is always recommended to install software locally so that users does not affect each other.
+Once a software is installed globally, the user may always need to log in as the admin user to configure it.